Berthe Morisot: Impressionism, 1875–1885

 Having become more confident about oil painting, Morisot worked in oil, watercolor and pastel at the same time, as Degas did.
 She painted very quickly but did much sketching as preparation, so she could paint "a mouth, eyes, and a nose with a single brushstroke."
 She made countless studies of her subjects, which were drawn from her life so she became quite familiar with them.
 When it became inconvenient to paint outdoors, the highly finished watercolors done in the preparatory stages allowed her to continue painting indoors later.
+In 1874, Berthe's submission to the Salon is rejected; it would be the last time she would submit a piece to the exhibition.
+That same year, Berthe shows ten works at the First Impressionist Exhibition, notably being the only woman who exhibits.
+She exhibited with the Impressionists from 1874 onwards, only missing the exhibition in 1879 when her daughter Julie was born.